Donerkebap13/DonerComponents/README.md

 static constexpr int amountOfFooComponentsAvailable = 512;
 ADD_COMPONENT_FACTORY("foo", CCompFoo, amountOfFooComponentsAvailable);
 ```
 After initializing the `DonerComponents::CDonerComponentsSystems` we can start registering our components into the system using the macro `ADD_COMPONENT_FACTORY`.
-The string it receives is to identify the component while [parsing our entities from a **JSON file**](https://github.com/Donerkebap13/DonerComponents/tree/feature/DonerComponents-asteroids-development#parsing-a-scene-from-a-json-file).
+The string it receives is to identify the component while [parsing our GameObjects from a **JSON file**](https://github.com/Donerkebap13/DonerComponents/tree/feature/DonerComponents-asteroids-development#parsing-a-scene-from-a-json-file).
 The last parameters is how many components will be available.
-As with the entities, **there's a maximum of  8.192 components** of the same kind alive at the same time.
+As with the GameObjects, **there's a maximum of  8.192 components** of the same kind alive at the same time.

 #### Adding a Component to an GameObject
 Once a componet is registered into the system, it can be added to an gameObject in two different ways: